cliffjones/cliffjones.github.io/content/somniscope.md

 ---

 Coming soon from [+Fractured Mirror Publishing](https://www.fracturedmirrorpublishing.com/)!
 Watch this space for updates, or join my [mailing list](https://cliffjones.substack.com/).
+In the meantime, check out the first-ever dreampunk anthology, [*Mirrormaze*](/mirrormaze).